EclecticGriffin/notsciibot/README.md

 ![fire single thruster](assets/stupid_robot.gif)

-This immediately made clear the utility of adding entropy encouragement this changed the network behavior significantly and often enabled it to escape or avoid these sorts of local optima; however, the agent, while often close to desired behavior, would occasionally exhibit extreme volatility and generally failed to learn that it
+This immediately made clear the utility of adding entropy encouragement.
+This changed the network behavior significantly and often enabled it to escape or avoid these sorts of local optima; however, the agent, while often close to desired behavior, would occasionally exhibit extreme volatility and generally failed to learn that it